carlosfmendonca/azure-zero-trust-security-lab/README.md

 ---

+## 🔎 Investigation

+Detected events can be correlated with identity logs and enriched with additional context to support incident investigation and response.

+---

 ## 🏦 Fintech Security Context

 In financial environments, identity-based attacks are one of the main vectors for unauthorized access.